ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 #### Number of bare metal servers
 {: #vc_hybrid_addingviewingclusters-adding-bare-metal-number}

-* All servers that you order have the same configuration.
+You can order 4-59 servers.
+All servers have the same configuration.
-* You can order in the range 4 - 59 servers.

 ### vSAN storage settings
 {: #vc_hybrid_addingviewingclusters-adding-vsan-storage-settings}